apache/trafficserver/doc/reference/configuration/hosting.config.en.rst

 .. configfile:: hosting.config

-The :file:`hosting.config` file (by default, located in ``/usr/local/etc/trafficserver/``) you to assign cache partitions to specific origin servers and/or domains so that you can manage cache space efficiently and restrict disk usage.
+The :file:`hosting.config` file (by default, located in ``/usr/local/etc/trafficserver/``) you to assign cache volumes to specific origin servers and/or domains so that you can manage cache space efficiently and restrict disk usage.
 For step-by-step instructions on partitioning the cache according to origin servers and/or domains, refer to :ref:`partitioning-the-cache`.

-Before you can assign cache partitions to specific origin servers and/or domains, you must first partition your cache according to size and protocol in the :file:`volume.config` file.
+Before you can assign cache volumes to specific origin servers and/or domains, you must first partition your cache according to size and protocol in the :file:`volume.config` file.